-November 20, 1949: Judy sells Max Factor. it’s too bad she never had a contract with the makeup line such as the ones stars have today with various beauty product companies.
+November 20, 1949: Judy sells Max Factor.
+It’s too bad she never had a contract with a makeup line such as the ones stars have today with various beauty product companies.
 She might have had some extra money.

 Also from November 20, 1949, this amusing letter to the Editor of the Star Tribune in Minneapolis, Minnesota: